rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 curl -s -XGET localhost:4001/db/backup?compress -o bak.sqlite3.gz
 ```
 You can combine `compress` with `vacuum` (`?compress&vacuum`) for the smallest possible download.

+### Always test your backups
+rqlite's _Backup_ system is extensively tested.
+However you should periodically check your backups, and ensure they are valid SQLite files.
+One way to do this is to use SQLite itself to run an [integrity check](https://www.sqlite.org/pragma.html#pragma_integrity_check) on your backups.

 ## Automatic Backups
 rqlite supports automatically, and periodically, backing up its data to S3-compatible Cloud-hosted storage.
 To save network traffic rqlite uploads a **compressed** copy of its SQLite database, and will not upload a backup if the SQLite database hasn't changed since the last upload took place.
 Only the Leader performs the upload.